SinglishWords/singlish-words-frontend-v2/README.md

 }
 ```

-The contents from this data is imported in every component file.
-When a component is loaded, for example `<HomePage/>`, the code snippet in the previous section shows the content is being retrieved by using `{data.homePage.title}`.
+The contents from `data.ts` is imported to every component file.
+When a component is loaded, for example `<HomePage/>`, the HTML content `A Small World of Singlish Words:` is retrieved using the code snippet `{data.homePage.title}`.

 Hence, making changes to the wordings on any page or component involves changing the string values in `data.ts`.
+Tags such as bold `<b></b>` and italics `<i></i>` can be added between words in data.ts to format text where necessary.

 Once changes are saved, the React application running in the browser will automaticaly update these changes.